 We then return to Yamato, where Yuki is speaking with Hijikata in a lounge area, trying to convince him to take command on the basis of his support earlier that day.
 Hijikata has a different interpretation; that he was only getting them out of a mess after helping Yamato fall into an enemy trap.
 “But Kodai,” Yuki begins, then thinks better of objecting.
 She knows that Hijikata will only tell her the same thing Kodai told them all on the bridge; that they will carry this burden together.

 [AMB]: It’s hard to naturally work this into the official sub, but I’m glad Yuki’s still referring to Hijikata as her uncle in the Japanese dub.
 Still stoic and overly humble, he doesn’t want to be more than the mentor he signed up to be.
-Even with a pep talk from his adoptive daughter.
+Even after getting a pep talk from his adoptive daughter.

-[AMB]: This is a phenomenal moral lesson that youths of today really need to hear.
+[AMB]: This is a phenomenal moral lesson that youths of today (like me) really need to hear.
 Some walls have to be faced alone, but that doesn’t mean you’ll be alone once it’s over.
 Yuki’s precious smile upon hearing this makes my heart feel things.